osazemeu/shiny-octo-meme/README.md

 ### Design Decision

-I went with Service Oriented Architecture where services are used to enhanced separation of concern.
-For uuid, I used PostgreSQL uuid for performance and also to reduce chances for id collision to future proof.
+I went with Service Oriented Architecture where services are used for enhanced separation of concern.
+For uuid, I used PostgreSQL uuid for to generate id.
 To enhance performance for queries relating to the tag field, I used `GIN` index.
 For file uploads, I used `ActiveStorage` and implemented rollback and error message for validation of files.
 I intentionally didn't include activerecord-serializer because requirements were pretty straightforward, but it could be included on request.
 Error handling was done by extending existing functionality in rails.

 #### Future enhancements

-I could use redis across the entire application to further improve query performance.
+Write more unit test and integration test, etc to improve coverage.
-Write unit test, integration test, etc to improve test coverage.
+As the application scales with more users and similar search queries, we could use redis to aggressively cache searches for faster retrievals.
+I didn't include it because I felt the cache would be rewritten rather often (i.e. more writes than reads would invalidate most queries), causing thrashing.

 #### Time-Spent

-11.32hrs
+8.32hrs